brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 stones underfoot look a thousand years old, and the _torii_ arches overhead are timeless.
 Days are spent in perfect tranquility in the fresh mountain air and nights are spent in perfect relaxation at ryokan along the way.
-The country's ancient [_kami_][kami] are with you at every step.
+You feel the country's ancient [_kami_][kami] with every step.

 ## Mount Koya (#mount-koya)

 Our journey started at a busy train station in Osaka.
 We boarded a train and headed south.
-A few more people would get off at every stop, and gradually the big city crowds thinned out.
-Eventually we were far enough of town that we had the train largely to ourselves.
+A few more people would get off at every stop along the way, and gradually the big city crowds thinned out.
+Eventually we found that we had the train largely to ourselves.

-Our first destination was Mount Koya (Kōyasan), a holy mountain playing host to a tiny Shinto town (Kōya-chō) that's built around an incredible 120-odd temples.
+Our first destination was Mount Koya (Kōyasan), a holy mountain with a small Shinto town (Kōya-chō) built high on its slopes.
+First settled by monks around the year 800, Kōya-chō has grown to host an incredible 120-odd temples today.
 Normally, it's possible to reach the town by taking a train and transferring onto a mountain-scaling [funicular], but this route was out of operation indefinitely due to damage from a recent typhoon.
 Instead, we took a bus up through the mountain's winding roads.

 As the bus rounds one last hairpin bend, you get your first glance of Kōya-chō as the magnificent Daimon Gate